faustoFF/laravel-contextify/README.md

 ### Publishing config file

-Optionally, you can publish the health config file with this command:
+Optionally, you can publish the contextify config file with this command:

 `php artisan vendor:publish --tag="contextify-config"`